irmakoz1/Energy_Consumption_Analysis_RF_HMM/README.md

 ### Summary

-This project demonstrates a complete end-to-end ML forecasting pipeline, modularized models allowing easy experimentation, hidden-state discovery of building operating modes, comparison of classical ML, HMM, and deep learning models and the practical challenges of long-term time series forecasting with limited data.
+This project demonstrates a complete end-to-end ML forecasting pipeline, modularized models allowing easy experimentation, hidden-state discovery of building operating modes, comparison of classical ML and HMM and the practical challenges of long-term time series forecasting with limited data.
 Despite the difficulty of predicting beyond the training horizon, the approach provides valuable insights in some trends and patterns.

 Hot water (WBHW) and overall electricity increase in winter months due to heating load and there are seasonal and periodic behavior related to weekend/weekdays, day/night and is holiday or not but dataset is too short to reliably estimate these trends.
 We identified that solar radiation, temperature, night/day time and weekend/week day has influence on building energy consumption levels.​